 $15,001 and above: 1 point

-Student-to-Faculty Ratio
+Student/Faculty Ratio

 When choosing a bachelor’s degree in Alabama, it is important to determine the environment in which you wish to learn.
-For instance, we look at student-to-faculty ratios to get a better understanding of the size of colleges and universities as well as their individual classes.
+For instance, we look at student/faculty ratios to get a better understanding of the size of colleges and universities as well as their individual classes.
 Take your own academic background and personal priorities into consideration and ask yourself what you are looking for in a program.
 Do you value intimate experiences and relationships?
 Do you learn better in a smaller class in which your professor can hold you more accountable?
 Are you looking to pursue mentoring or one-on-one studies?
 Do job fairs, athletics, and student-run organizations and clubs make or break your college experience?
 Although large schools certainly have much to offer, small schools have fewer students and, as a result, smaller classes.
-We awarded points based on the following ranges of student-to-faculty ratios.
+We awarded points based on the following ranges of student/faculty ratios.

 Points: